AND101-THE-GIRLS/AND101_FINAL_PROJECT/README.md

 - **Kristen Waterford**
 - **Megan Santagata**

-Time spent: **X** hours spent in total
+Time spent: **4** hours spent in total

 ## Summary

-This document provides an overview, project spec, and wireframes for our team's capstone project: An app that **short description of your app**
+This document provides an overview, project spec, and wireframes for our team's capstone project: An app that **Morning Mosaic gives the user their horoscope and three news articles to read every morning.**

-If we had to describe this milestone in three (3) emojis, they would be: **emojis here**
+If we had to describe this milestone in three (3) emojis, they would be: **😤📰💡**

 ## Milestone Requirements